 In addition, this explains the real-world fragility of symbolic systems.
 Symbolic rules are abstract interpretations of a system.
-Artificial Intelligence as envisioned in the late 1950’s was based on creating enough logical rules to arrive at human intelligence (see: Cyc).
-Decades of research in AI has been wasted on this top down approach.
-An alternative more promising bottom up approach (see: Artificial Intuition) is the basis of Deep Learning.
+Artificial Intelligence as envisioned in the late 1950s was based on creating enough logical rules to arrive at human intelligence (see: Cyc).
+Decades of research in AI has been wasted on this top-down approach.
+An alternative more promising bottom-up approach (see: Artificial Intuition) is the basis of Deep Learning.

-This Holographic Principle is a very compelling tell of how Deep Learning works.
-Unfortunately, just like Quantum Physics, it is belongs to a realm that is simply beyond our own intuition.
+The Holographic Principle is a very compelling tell of how Deep Learning works.
+Unfortunately, just like Quantum Physics, it belongs to a realm that is simply beyond our own intuition.
 Sir Roger Penrose may have been on the right track when he speculated that brains work as a consequence of quantum behavior.
 However, I have doubts that this is true.

-I will grant this observations that we simply don’t have enough detail as to how the brain actually works (see: “Surprise Neurons are More Complex”).
+I will grant this observation that we simply don’t have enough detail as to how the brain actually works (see: “Surprise Neurons are More Complex”).
 There are also good arguments that certain animals (i.e. bird brains for navigation) are enabled by unique mechanisms found in the physical world.

 However, the idea that quantum effects are the explanation for not just human cognition but animal cognition is a conjecture that is based on very sparse experimental evidence.
-The brain is likely more complex than our present artificial models, however that complexity (like turbulence) does not require quantum effects as an explanation.
+The brain is likely more complex than our present artificial models, however, that complexity (like turbulence) does not require quantum effects as an explanation.
 If you can explain turbulence as originating from quantum effects then that’s a similar kind of argument you will have to make about cognition.
 This is the argument that is missing with Penrose.